Sam9875/Egocentric-VIsion-/README.md

 layers.py — Model architecture components (encoders, attention, predictors, etc.).

-(Also all the models were run on separate video features.)
+✅ All models were trained on different sets of video features (Omnivore and EgoVLP).

- Project Objective
+🎯 Project Objective
 Given a natural language query and a video from the Ego4D dataset, the task is to localize the segment of the video that answers the query.

-Examples of queries:
+Examples:

 "Where was the phone last seen?"

 "How many frying pans can I see on the shelf?"

-The project is based on the Ego4D NLQ benchmark and implements the VSLBase and VSLNet architectures, allowing training on frozen visual features extracted using Omnivore and EgoVLP.
+The project follows the Ego4D NLQ benchmark and implements VSLBase and VSLNet, trained on pre-extracted features using Omnivore and EgoVLP.

-Installation
+⚙️ Installation

-Make sure to install:

-torch

-transformers

-submitit

-nltk

-tqdm
+Install the necessary libraries:

+bash
+Copy
+Edit
+pip install torch transformers submitit nltk tqdm
-Any other missing dependencies used in your notebooks
+Add any additional dependencies used in your Jupyter notebooks as needed.

- Dataset Setup
+📦 Dataset Setup
-Request Access to Ego4D and sign the data usage agreement here.
+Request access to the Ego4D dataset and sign the data agreement here.

-Download NLQ annotations (v1) and features from Ego4D CLI: we have used already downloaded files for the project you can also go ahead if you have the keys
+Download annotations and features via Ego4D CLI (optional if already available):

+bash
+Copy
+Edit
 ego4d --download-annotations nlq
 ego4d --download-features omnivore_video_swinl_fp16

-Organize features and annotations as expected under:
+Organize the files in this structure:

+php-template
+Copy
+Edit
 data/
 ├── features/
 │   └── <task>/<feature_version>/